mycordaapp/registry/README.md

 // fine, only one BlueThing
 val blueThing = reg.get(BlueThing::class.java)

-// fails - what type of Square, GreenSquare or ASquare? val square = reg.get(Square::class.java)
+// fails - what type of Square.
+GreenSquare or ASquare? val square = reg.get(Square::class.java)

-// fails - what type of GreenThing, GreenSquare or GreenCircle?
+// fails - there are no Triangles enSquare, GreenCircle or just a plain old GreenThing?
-val greenThing = reg.get(GreenThing::class.java)
+val greenThing = reg.get(Triangle::class.java)

+// fails - no Triangle stored in the repo val triangle = reg.get(Triangle::class.java)

+// fine - we use the default ATriangle val triangle = reg.getOrElse(Triangle::class.java, ATriangle())
 ```

 In practice this is rarely a problem for well-designed class hierarchies with clear and unambiguous names.
 But, if